 HbA1c is known as glycated haemoglobin.
 It is made when the glucose (sugar) in your body sticks to your red blood cells.
-Your body cannot use the sugar properly, so more of it sticks to your blood cells and builds up in your blood.
+Your body cannot use the glucose properly, so more of it sticks to your blood cells and builds up in your blood.
 Red blood cells are active for around 8 to 12 weeks, which is why the reading is taken quarterly.

 The HbA1c test is a blood test that is usually done by your GP or diabetes care team.
 Your glucose meter test tells your blood glucose at a particular time.
 The HbA1c test gives your average glucose over a number of weeks.
-It will be checked as part of your routine check up.
+It will be checked as part of your routine check-up.